-Entry Requirements: AS Grade 'D' or above in Accounting is recommended.
+Entry Requirements: AS Grade 'D' or above in 12CAC.

 Course Description: Cambridge A Level Accounting is accepted by universities and employers as proof of an understanding of the main principles of accounting.
-Successful A and AS Level candidates gain life long skills, including:
+Successful A and AS Level candidates gain life-long skills:

-- An ability to apply accounting concepts, principles and practices - An understanding of the role of accounting as an information system for monitoring, problem-solving and decision making and the place of accounting in changing economic, social and technological environments - An ability to examine and evaluate accounting policies and practices critically and analytically - Improved skills of communication, analysis, interpretation and presentation of both qualitative and quantitative accounting information.
+- An ability to apply accounting concepts, principles and practices - An understanding of the role of accounting as an information system for monitoring, problem-solving and decision making and the place of accounting in changing economic, social and technological environments - An ability to examine and evaluate accounting policies and practices critically and analytically - Improved skills of communication, analysis, interpretation and presentation of both qualitative and quantitative accounting information